chmduquesne/resume.chmd.fr/resume.md

 > \
 > Primarily a Software Engineer, I specialized in Operations Research, and
 > then went to Data Science.
 I believe in Data Driven Decisions and love
 > to build automated systems.
-I am French, living in Munich, vim user
+I am French, living in Munich, a vim user
-> and Belgium ale lover.
+> and a Belgium ale lover.

 ----